This page was last updated on 8 Sep., 2017

 Copying text without formatting

 If you like an add-on, or any other free software, please donate to the developer.
-Trust me when i tell you that most developers of free software usually receive nothing, or next to nothing for all their hard work and support they provide.
+Trust me when i tell you that most developers of free software usually receive nothing, or next to nothing for all their hours of hard work and the support they provide.
 Developers are usually very appreciative of a donation regardless of how small it may be.